9.2. ADC Interface#

 • The loop each_chunk is unrolled with a factor of 2 to achieve a tradeoff between throughput and PL resource usage.

-• It can be verified from Vitis that the throughput for this FIR filter implementation is slightly below 2 samples per clock cycle.
-At the platform clock rate of \(200\) MHz, this translates to about \(400\) Msps per second, high enough to support real-time processing of the stream of samples at the rate of \(307.2\) Msps.
+• It can be verified from Vitis that the throughput for this FIR filter implementation is slightly above 2 samples per clock cycle.
+At the platform clock rate of \(200\) MHz, this translates to higher \(400\) Msps, high enough to support real-time processing of the stream of samples at the rate of \(307.2\) Msps.